This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

 Lectures and discussion with key articles as background.

-Practical group work with software tools for MFA/SFA, LCA and IOA.
+Practical group work with software tools for MFA/SFA, LCA and EIOA.

-The lecturers communicate via Brightspace and MS Teams.
+The lecturers communicate via Brightspace.
 Further information on the course, reading materials, communications, grades, etc. will be available at Brightspace Leiden University.
-Besides, the MS Teams environment will be used for the online teaching.

-Group assignments (3 out of 10 points: MFA/SFA assignment 1, LCA assignment 1, IOA assignment 1.
+Group assignments (4,5 out of 10 points: MFA/SFA assignment 1.5, LCA assignment 1.5, EIOA assignment 1.5.
 Compulsory attendance for work sessions, each absence causes 0.1-point penalty).

 Final grades of the course are expressed by means of a figure between 1 and 10, rounded to the nearest half.
 The rounding process will be done, only at the end, for the final grades calculation.
-The interim grades (of written exam, group assignments and mini tests) will keep two digits after the decimal point.
-A minimum success rate of 60% in the written exam and a minimum grade of 6 for the entire course are necessary to pass the course.
+The interim grades (of written exam, group assignments) will keep two digits after the decimal point.
+To succeed the course, the minimum unrounded grade of the written exam and that of the entire course should be 5.50.
 The grade 5,5 cannot be granted.
 Grades between 5,01 and 5,49 are rounded to 5,0 and grades between 5,50 and 5,99 are rounded to 6,0.

 This course is open for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).
 Students can register for the course and exam via uSis.